Biden administration asks Supreme Court to block Texas abortion law

-THE BIDEN ADMINISTRATION is to turn to the US Supreme Court in an attempt to halt a Texas law that has banned most abortions since September.
+THE BIDEN ADMINISTRATION is asking the US Supreme Court to block the Texas law banning most abortions, while the fight over the measure’s validity plays out in the courts.

-The move comes as Texas clinics are running out of avenues to stop the Republican-engineered law that bans abortions once cardiac activity is detected, which is usually around six weeks.
+The law has been in effect since September, aside from a district court-ordered pause that lasted just 48 hours, and bans abortions once cardiac activity is detected, usually around six weeks and before some women know they are pregnant.

-It amounts to the nation’s biggest curb on abortion in nearly 50 years.
+The Justice Department asked the high court to lift an order imposed by a conservative federal appeals court that has allowed Texas to continue enforcing the nation’s strictest curbs on abortion through a novel law that was written to make it hard to challenge in the federal court system.

 Your contributions will help us continue